-Key Themes
+Key themes

-Policy documents (e.g. Our Common Future and Transforming Our World) and/or processes (e.g. the UNCED process) serve as a frame of reference to identify sustainable development's key themes.
+Policy documents (e.g., Our Common Future and Transforming Our World) and/or processes (e.g., the UNCED process15) serve as a frame of reference to identify sustainable development's key themes.
 Three things are important here.
-First, and most important, the key themes must adhere to the moral imperatives of needs, equity and limits, and moreover to the theories that are fundamental to these imperatives (e.g. the 'core boundaries' suggested by the planetary boundary approach).
+First, and most important, the key themes must adhere to the moral imperatives of needs, equity, and limits and, moreover, to the theories that are fundamental to these imperatives (e.g. the 'core boundaries' suggested by the planetary boundaries approach).
 Second, they must be applicable at the appropriate geographical and institutional scale in question.
-Global, national and local sustainable development should address global, national and local key themes, respectively.
-In this article we address the global scale, thus the key themes must reflect this scale.
-Third, to communicate well, the key themes must be limited in number.
+Global, national, and local sustainable development should address global, national, and local key themes, respectively.
+In this article we address the global scale, thus the key themes must reflect this scale.16 Third, to communicate well, the key themes must be limited in number.

-At the global scale, we suggest six key sustainable development themes: eradicating extreme poverty, enhancing human capabilities, ensuring 'rich' participation, ensuring fair distribution, mitigating climate change and safeguarding biosphere integrity.
-(These themes correspond to the SDGs.)
+At the global scale, we suggest six key sustainable development themes: eradicating extreme poverty, enhancing human capabilities, ensuring 'rich' participation, ensuring fair distribution, mitigating climate change, and safeguarding biosphere integrity.
+(These themes correspond to the SDGs).
 This does not mean that there are no other key themes or policy goals.
 The SDGs, with their 17 goals and 167 targets, clearly illustrate that there is no shortage of goals.
 Our point is, however, that the six goals mentioned are key in the sense that they have precedence over all other goals.

-Headline Indicators and Thresholds
+Headline indicators and thresholds

-Indicators should be relevant, measurable and, preferably, easy to communicate.
+Indicators should be relevant, measurable, and, preferably, easy to communicate.
 Relevance implies that indicators should link to theme in a trustworthy way and provide a reliable measurement of progress towards the goal related to that theme.
-Composite indicators, those that refer to more than one goal, must be avoided because they can conceal an underperformance with respect to one goal (say, mitigating climate change) with an overperformance with respect to another goal (say, eradicating extreme poverty).
-The indicators should be chosen so that it is somehow possible to collect data.
-Easy to communicate implies that the indicator set should be of 'a manageable size' (Hák et al., 2016).
-To obtain 'a manageable size', we suggest a small set of headline indicators: one indicator for each key goal.
+Composite indicators, those that refer to more than one goal, must be avoided because they can conceal an underperformance with respect to one goal (say, mitigating climate change) with an over performance with respect to another goal (say, eradicating extreme poverty).17 The indicators should be chosen so that it is somehow possible to collect data.
+Easy to communicate implies that the indicator set should be of 'a manageable size' (Hak et al., 2016).
+To get 'a manageable size', we suggest a small set of headline indicators: one indicator for each key goal.